prgrphnrtr/mUPC/1 - laws/UPCA/UPCA.md

 ###### Article 35 - Patent mediation and arbitration centre

-1. A patent mediation and arbitration centre (‘the Centre’) is hereby established.
+1. A patent mediation and arbitration centre (‘the Centre') is hereby established.
 It shall have its seats in Ljubljana and Lisbon.

 2. The Centre shall provide facilities for mediation and arbitration of patent disputes falling within the scope of this Agreement.
 Article 82 shall apply mutatis mutandis to any settlement reached through the use of the facilities of the Centre, including through mediation.
 However, a patent may not be revoked or limited in mediation or arbitration proceedings.